Brief History of the Upstate Pickleball Group

 Ken and Lynn Corbett discovered Pickleball at Highland Lakes Community in Leesburg, FL in the spring of 2007.
 With the help of their friends, Ron and Sharon Blake, they started a Pickleball group in Greenville in the fall of 2007.
 What started out as a few friends getting together to play Pickleball has blossomed into a growing athletic and social community with over 300 players in the Upstate.

-An Upstate Pickleball tradition is the “Passing of the Pickle.”
+An Upstate Pickleball tradition is THE ORDER OF THE PICKLE.
 Every year someone is recognized for going above and beyond in growing the game of Pickleball in the Upstate.
-Since 2009, eleven pballers have received the illustrious Pickle.
+Since 2009, thirteen people have received the illustrious Pickle.

 2016 – John Moore

 2011 – Gary Allen